Definition of Java Literals

 2. Character Literals

-- Simple Char Literal: char ab = ‘q’; this specifies the simple literal for the character data type.
+- Simple char Literal: char ab = ‘q’; this specifies the simple literal for the character data type.

 - Integral Literal: another method to specify literal chars is by integral literal.
-Values between 0 to 65535, in the form of Decimal, Hexadecimal or Octal, can be specified as char literals.
+Values between 0 to 65535, in the form of Decimal, Hexadecimal, or Octal, can be specified as char literals.

 - Escape Sequence: Each and every escape character can be passed as char literals.

-Now that we have understood the above ways to present a literal in char let’s demonstrate and execute code.
+Now that we have understood the above ways to present a literal in char let’s demonstrate and execute the code.

 Code: